nuoxuxu/spl/README.md

 ```bash {cmd}
 conda install -c bioconda star
 ```
-An example of a STARsolo command with parameters suitable for generating count matrices for downstream analyses in scQuint or Scanpy.
+An example of a STARsolo command with parameters suitable for generating count matrices from FASTQ files from SMARTseq.

 ```bash {cmd}
 STAR --runThreadN 12 \